 Step 5: Analyze and Compare Data

-Once all of the data has been compiled, it’s time to crunch the numbers for comparison and analysis.
+Once all the data has been compiled, it’s time to crunch the numbers for comparison and analysis.

 Using the pre-action benchmark data from the beginning of the mission and any relevant outside pre-existing data, we can compare the results to determine if progress has been made.

+Do the numbers indicate that positive change has occurred?
+Hopefully, this is a resounding yes.
 The analysis may also reveal areas where results didn’t work as we intended.
 This information is also helpful in improving the implementation of the theory of change.

 Step 6: Use the Analytics to Further the Social Impact Mission